Vacation Bible School

 4805 N Carolina 86, Chapel Hill, NC 27514

 All VBS classes will come together as a group at the beginning and end of camp days for an All Camp Gathering.
 These gatherings provide a chance for different age groups to interact with and get to know one another.
 We hope it will foster an even greater sense of community.

-Each group of children (K – 3rd grade) will rotate through five different stations (Crafts, Recreation, Service Project, Science, and Music) over the course of their camp day.
+Each group of children (4-year-olds – 3rd grade) will rotate through five different stations (Crafts, Recreation, Earth Care, Science, and Music) over the course of their camp day.
 Each group’s schedule will be the same each day at Camp New Hope.
 Group Leaders will remain with their classes the entire day, but at each station, additional volunteers will lead the activities and crafts.
-3-and-4 year olds and 4th and 5th graders will follow their own schedules (see schedules for more details).
+4th and 5th graders will follow their own schedules (see schedules for more details).

 Nursery childcare will be provided for children under 4 years on days you volunteer.
 The nursery is located inside New Hope Presbyterian Church (see map) and staffed with sitters hired and paid by UPC.
 Please park at the church and walk your child into the nursery located through the left-hand front entrance door to the church.
 Childcare for VBS volunteers is available beginning at 8:15 a.m.